OpenRefine/OpenRefine/docs/docs/manual/sortview.md

 *   text alphabetically or reverse
 *   numbers by largest or smallest
 *   dates by earliest or latest
-*   boolean values by false, then true, or by **core-views/true-false**
+*   boolean values by false first or true first

 You can also choose where to place errors and blank cells in the sorting.
 Text can be case-sensitive or not: cells that start with lowercase characters will appear ahead of uppercase.

 ![A screenshot of the Sort window.](/img/sort.png)

-After you apply sorting, you can make it permanent, remove it, reverse it, or apply a different **sorting**.
+After you apply sorting, you can make it permanent, remove it, reverse it, or apply a subsequent sorting.
 You’ll find “Sort” in the project grid header to the right of the rows-display setting, which will show all current sorting settings.

 ## View